meteor/tutorials/README.md

 #### /scripts/

-This contains a script that is used to update `/patches/` and `/routes/commits/` from the repositories in `/repos/`.
+This contains a script that is used to update `/generated/` from the repositories in `/repos/`.

 #### /shared/